veecode-platform/platform-backstage-plugins/plugins/infracost/README.md

 The **Infracost** plugin provides a graphic representation of the application's cost estimate in its respective provider. <br>
 The Plugin offers a generalized approach with all the resources used and also presents a more detailed approach with the cost components that each resource has.<br>
-In this documentation we will cover how to correctly configure the plugin, how to create the job in your pipeline/workflow to generate the estimate and be consumed by the plugin and how to correctly reference the annotation that the UI component expects to render the content on your entityPage.
 <br>